 The development of the Dawei Special Economic Zone (DSEZ), a join project between the Myanmar, Thai and Japanese governments aimed at transforming Cha Kan village into the largest deep-sea port and petrochemical facility in Southeast Asia, has seen thousands of people displaced.

 Photojournalist Virgine Nguyen Hoang documented those civilians who were affected by Operation Protective Edge.
 In her reportage "Gaza, Missing Home," she followed three Gazan families as they tried to rebuild their lives from beneath the rubble; the Abu Ouda family being one of them.

 According to the director of the national institute of health, Fernando de la Hoz, "More people die of drought and dirty water in Colombia than from the armed conflict. and the risk of dying from illnesses related to water is four to five times higher in la guajira than anywhere else in the country."

 During the month of October 2016, #Dysturb has done a residency at the Universidad Nacional de Colombia to develop some exciting projects.

-From its origins in Paris during COP21 to the city of Charlottesville, VA, #ReframeClimate challenges the stereotypical notions of what climate change looks like in order to expand and deepen perceptions about its many implications.
+#ReframeClimate challenges the stereotypical notions of what climate change looks like in order to expand and deepen perceptions about its many implications.